mithi/hexapod-robot-simulator/README.md

 - A browser-based hexapod robot simulator built from first principles
 - This implementation uses matrices, not quaternions
 - You can currently check it out on https://hexapod-robot-simulator.herokuapp.com but I highly suggest that you run it on your own local server.
-When this application is run locally it's really snappy, while on the other hand the link above is barely usable.
+When this application is run locally it's really snappy!
+On the other hand, the link above is barely usable.

 ## Requirements
 - Python 3.8.1